Opty-Fi/docs/protocol/optyfi-protocol/vaults.md

 | BAL-OPTY-USDC | RP0 |
 | BAL-ODEFI-USDC | RP0 |

-For example, the DAI-RP1 vault will accept DAI as the input token and then deploy DAI into various strategies that meet the RP1 risk profile.
+For example, the WETH-RP1 vault will accept WETH as the input token and then deploy WETH into various strategies that meet the RP1 risk profile.
+Progressively, in the Beta and Full launches, more vaults will be deployed incrementally by the OptyFi protocol.